lacerbi/lacerbi.github.io/_posts/2024-12-5-vi-is-just-inference.md

 $$

 where we simply replaced $$ \widetilde{p} $$ with the unnormalized posterior, and we switched here to the expectation notation, instead of integrals, just to show you how that would look like.

+## Variational inference is just optimization

+Variational inference reduces Bayesian inference to an optimization problem.
+You have a candidate solution $q$, shake it and twist it and spread it around until you maximize the ELBO.
+Variational inference per se is nothing more than this.

+Most variational inference *algorithms* focus on:
+- Specific families of $q$ (e.g., factorized, exponential families, etc.)
+- Specific ways of estimating and optimizing the ELBO (block-wise coordinate updates, stochastic gradient ascent, etc.)

+But these are all implementation details.<d-footnote>There are also variational inference methods that use other divergences than the reverse KL divergence, but we lose the meaning of the ELBO as a lower bound to the normalization constant.</d-footnote>

+### Variational inference is just inference

+For the reasons mentioned above, I believe that variational inference is possibly the most natural way of thinking about Bayesian inference: computing the posterior is not some esoteric procedure, but we are just literally trying to find the distribution that best matches the true target posterior.

+Variational inference is often seen as "just an approximation method" -- as opposed to a true technique for performing Bayesian inference -- because historically we were forced to use very simple approximation families.
+However, it has been a while since we can use very flexible distributions, starting for example from the advent of normalizing flows.

+## Playing with variational inference

+In the widget below (full page [here](https://lacerbi.github.io/interactive-vi-demo/)) you can see variational inference for yourself.
+Move around the distributions (or just lazily press "Optimize") and see the ELBO value go up, getting closer and closer to the true $$ log \mathcal{Z} $$.
+It is very satisfying.

 <iframe